-The Risk Division, our credit analysis and risk management group, is largely independent of our Commercial Division.
+The Risk Division, our credit analysis and risk management group, is largely independent of our business areas.
 Risk evaluation teams interact regularly with our clients.
 For larger transactions, risk teams in our headquarters work directly with clients when evaluating credit risks and preparing credit applications.
 Various credit approval committees, all of which include Risk Division and Commercial Division personnel, must verify that the appropriate qualitative and quantitative parameters are met by each applicant.
 Each committee's powers are defined by our Board of Directors.

-Santander-Chile's governance rules have established the existence of the Risk Committee.
-This committee is responsible for revising and following all risks that may affect us, including reputational risk, allowing for an integral risk management.
+The Bank's governance rules have established the existence of the Board Risk Committee.
+This committee is responsible for revising and following all risks that may affect us, allowing for an integral risk management.
 This committee serves as the governing body through which the Board supervises all risk functions.
 It also evaluates the reasonability of the systems for measurement and control of risks.
-This Committee includes five Board members.
+This Committee includes seven Board members.